 Personal Statement – Applicants will provide a written statement communicating their interests and aptitudes in biomedical sciences at large and any special interest they may have in becoming part of the GEMS PhD program.
 The statement should articulate the applicant’s goals as they relate to biomedical research.
 An applicant’s previous research experience is often an important component, which is given particularly high consideration in the evaluation process.
 A brief description of those experiences and how they relate to the applicant’s interest in the GEMS PhD program is encourages, if applicable.
 Combined with the reference letters (below), the personal statement can be important to highlight strengths that may not be apparent by transcripts or test scores.

 Reference Letters – Please arrange to have three letters of recommendation sent to GEMS.

-Standardized Tests – All applicants are required to take the Aptitude Test of the Graduate Record Examination (GRE), preferably prior to submission of the formal application.
-Evaluation of GRE scores are used only as a complement to other areas of evaluation, and no cut-off is applied to applications.
-Subject tests are not required but will be considered.
+Standardized Tests – All applicants are allowed to submit scores for the Aptitude Test of the Graduate Record Examination (GRE), preferably prior to submission of the formal application.
+Evaluation of GRE scores are used only as a complement to other areas of evaluation.
+Please note that GRE scores are NOT needed for an application to be reviewed.
+Moreover, an absence of GRE scores will not negatively affect review of the application.
+Similarly, subject tests are not required but will be considered.
 For information about the GRE, you may contact Graduate Record Examination, Box 955, Princeton, N.J., or the Minority Graduate Student Locator Service, Box 2615, Princeton N.J.
 08541.
 Applicants from countries in which English is not the principal language must demonstrate proficiency in English by taking the TOEFL Examination.

 To apply, please follow instructions here.